 And so it is for the Highly Sensitive Person.

 The brain’s “strainer” is so fine that very little escapes.
-Everything is perceived, everything is processed, everything is important.
+It perceives everything.
+It processess everything.
+Everything is important.

 And that is an enormous mental and emotional responsibility.
 It’s time-consuming, energy-consuming, emotion-consuming.